 - Have a plan, and stick to it: if a storm catches you off guard, and your loved ones are scattered at friends or family across town, instruct them to stay put, and to meet you in a previously agreed upon safe place, after the storm passes.

 - Secure objects that can easily be destroyed and blown away by the wind, particularly if they’re of value.

 - Protect important family memories (photos and videos) by storing them safely in cloud devices – this way, they will be safe even if your electronics are destroyed.

 - Opt for wind-resistant roofing materials.
 Not only will this give you a sense of security and provide better protection if disaster strikes, but they will also significantly lower your homeowners insurance premiums.

 Hopefully this information is helpful as you think about your options and best next steps when it comes to protecting yourself from tornadoes and natural disasters.

-If you have any questions, drop me a line.
+If you have any questions, such as how much does tornado insurance cost, drop me a line.
 We’re overseeing the safety of thousands of families across Tennessee here at Williams, and we’d love to help you, too.